avrilcoghlan/LittleBookofRBioinformatics/src/chapter1.rst

 question, please record your answer, and what you typed into R to get this answer.

-Model answers to the exercises are given in the chapter entitled `Answers to the exercises on DNA Sequence Statistics (1) <./chapter1_answers.html>`_.
+Model answers to the exercises are given in
+`Answers to the exercises on DNA Sequence Statistics (1) <./chapter_answers.html#dna-sequence-statistics-1>`_.

 Q1.
 What are the last twenty nucleotides of the Dengue virus genome sequence?